AlchemistSimulator/Alchemist/alchemist/src/orchid/resources/wiki/usage/cognitive-pedestrians.md

 So far we didn't mention physical interactions between pedestrians.
 Guess what?
 Physical pedestrians are capable of pushing and bumping into each other.
 Similarly to Orienting Pedestrians, we have `HomogeneousPhysicalPedestrian2D` and `CognitivePhysicalPedestrian2D`.
 Whatsmore, you can have a physical pedestrian capable of orienting as well: there are `HomogeneousOrientingPhysicalPedestrian2D` and `CognitiveOrientingPhysicalPedestrian2D`.
 Physical pedestrians don't require any additional parameter upon creation, hence the constructors showed above can be used to instance them.

 Physical pedestrians are inspired to [the work of Pelechano et al](https://bit.ly/3e3C7Tb).
-Note that this features are at an early stage, things may not work as expected.
+Note that this features are at an early stage, things might not work as expected.

 ### Physical steering strategies